MicrosoftDocs/dataexplorer-docs/data-explorer/provision-azure-ad-app.md

 ### Enable user consent error

-Your Azure AD tenant administrator may enact a policy that prevents tenant users from giving consent to applications.
+Your Microsoft Entra ID tenant administrator may enact a policy that prevents tenant users from giving consent to applications.
 This situation will result in an error similar to the following, when a user tries to sign in to your application:

 `AADSTS65001: The user or administrator has not consented to use the application with ID '<App ID>' named 'App Name'`

-You'll need to contact your Azure AD administrator to grant consent for all users in the tenant, or enable user consent for your specific application.
+You'll need to contact your Microsoft Entra ID administrator to grant consent for all users in the tenant, or enable user consent for your specific application.

 ## Next steps